-Licensing requirements vary by state, specialty and place of work.
+Licensing requirements vary by state, but is required for all private practice counselors.
 You'll need to check with your state to find requirements for your area.
 Certification is available on a voluntary basis from The Commission on Rehabilitation Counselor Certification.
 This certification requires graduation from an accredited program, completion of an internship and a written examination.
 You'll need to maintain this certification by retaking the written exam or completing 100 credit hours of continuing education every five years.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: